osuosl/osuosl-pelican/content/about/student_stories.rst

 So why do we choose C?
 Well, C is efficient since it's practically one step above assembly and with GCC it compiles down to a small executable.
-This is great for embedded programming and systems level programming, which is why we have been using it for so long in these feilds!
+This is great for embedded programming and systems level programming, which is why we have been using it for so long in these fields!
 However, the one problem with C is that it's like assembly.
 It will let you do whatever you want, even if that means shooting yourself in the foot.
 There is no type safety, there is no memory protection, and no thread safety built into the language.
 You have to do all of that yourself with